Jucys-Murphy elements for Soergel bimodules: Introduction

 \section{Introduction}

 Soergel bimodules were introduced by Soergel around 1990 in order to prove the Koszul duality conjectures for category $ \cal O $ of a complex simple Lie algebra.
-This gave rise to a new proof of the Kazhdan-Lusztig conjectures for the composition factor multiplicities of Verma modules.
+At the same time they also gave rise to a new proof of the Kazhdan-Lusztig conjectures for the composition factor multiplicities of Verma modules.
 Although Soergel bimodules are essentially combinatorial objects defined in terms of the corresponding Weyl group, the proof of these conjectures relied on intersection homology methods.

-Some time later Soergel realised that his bimodule theory makes sense for arbitrary Coxeter systems $ (W,S) $ and formulated in this general context the {\it Soergel conjecture}, relating the indecomposable bimodules with the Kazhdan-Lusztig basis of the associated Hecke algebra.
-This conjecture was recently proved in a celebrated work by Elias and Williamson.
-Their proof was entirely algebraic and therefore also provided a proof of the original Kazhdan-Lusztig conjecture avoiding intersection homology.
-One of the key point of their work was the statement that a certain explicitly defined element $ \rho$ acts as a so-called {\it Lefschez operator} in the bimodules, with respect to the natural $ \mathbb Z$-grading on them.
+Some time later Soergel realized that the bimodule theory makes sense for arbitrary Coxeter systems $ (W,S) $ and formulated in this general context the {\it Soergel conjecture}, relating the indecomposable bimodules with the Kazhdan-Lusztig basis of the associated Hecke algebra.
+This conjecture implies the positivity conjectures for Kazhdan-Lusztig polynomials.
+It was recently proved in a celebrated work by Elias and Williamson.
+Their proof was entirely algebraic and even gave rise to a proof of the Kazhdan-Lusztig conjectures about composition factors of Verma modules that avoids intersection homology.

-In positive characteristic and for $ W $ infinite, the bimodule category is not well behaved.
-But over the last decade, starting with the work of Elias and Khovanov, a diagrammatical category $ \cal D $ has been developed that appears to be the correct replacement for the bimodule category in these settings.
-Apart from the theoretical advantages of $ \cal D $ over the bimodule category, the diagrams themselves also make $ \cal D $ more accessible for calculations than the bimodule category.
-Indeed Williamson's recent counterexamples to Lusztig's famous conjecture for the representation theory of algebraic groups in characteristic $p $ were first found in $ \cal D$.
+In positive characteristic and for $ W $ infinite, the category of Soergel bimodules does not categorify the Hecke algebra associated with $ (W,S) $ and the relationship to representation theory becomes unclearer.
+But over the last decade, starting with the work of Elias and Khovanov, a diagrammatical category $ \cal D $ has been developed that remedies this problem.
+Apart from the theoretical advantages of $ \cal D $ over the bimodule category, certain calculations are more accessible in $ \cal D $ than in the bimodule category.
+Indeed Williamson's counterexamples to the explicit bound given in Lusztig's famous conjecture for the representation theory of algebraic groups in characteristic $p $ used calculations involving $ \cal D$.

 In this paper we study the diagrammatical category $ \cal D $ starting from the fact, proved by Elias and Williamson, that $ \cal D $ is a cellular category.
 The cellular basis is here a diagrammatical adaption of Libedinsky's light leaves.